- Why TCI?

 This time of year is a popular time for people to commit to healthier habits, such as drinking more water, minimizing sugar consumption, and eating more fruits and vegetables.
 Eating well has so many benefits, so it’s a great place to start when you’re looking to begin the year well.
 Proper nutrients will give your body the fuel it needs to work hard this year, both physically and mentally, and it will help you stay healthier to avoid missing school.
 It will also make you feel much better, helping you be less sleepy and more energetic.
 It also boosts your mood to eat well because you know you’re doing something great for your body by taking care of it.

 Breaks from school can be very relaxing, but they can also foster a lot of laziness.
 Embrace the routine of going back to school, from waking up early to staying busy working to participating in after-school activities.
-Commit yourself to practicing good daily habits and sticking to them throughout the remainder of the school year.
+Commit yourself to practice good daily habits and sticking to them throughout the remainder of the school year.
 Be consistent about going to bed at a decent time, getting in your workouts, and embracing the schedule that can help you thrive if you let it.

 Organization is extremely important, especially for teachers and students who likely have loads of papers and books and school supplies.
 Once you get disorganized, it can be a huge struggle to regain your organization, so take the break from school to get yourself focused and organized again, and then do whatever it takes to maintain that throughout the rest of the year.
 Assess your current and former organizational techniques and make changes where necessary, and do your best to keep up with your systems and keep everything in order.
 It’ll help you stress less because you’ll know where everything is, and you’ll make better use of your time when you don’t have to go searching for something.